SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap-v6.md

 ##### Configure the Server Certificate

 Before, starting, here is some background detail on the server certificate required by the Solace message broker.
-This is from the [Solace-Docs] section “Setting a Server Certificate”
+This is from the [Solace-Docs] section "Setting a Server Certificate"

 ```
 To enable the exchange of information through TLS/SSL-encrypted SMF service, you must set the TLS/SSL server certificate file that the Solace message broker is to use.
 This server certificate is presented to a client during the TLS/SSL handshakes.
 A server certificate used by an appliance must be an x509v3 certificate and it must include a private key.
 The server certificate and key use an RSA algorithm for private key generation, encryption and decryption, and they both must be encoded with a Privacy Enhanced Mail (PEM) format.